FirasAEN/Design-patterns/README.md

 # DesignPatterns

-A set of examples for patterns implementations in JAVA
+A set of examples for patterns implementation in JAVA